Test Grade Calculator

 Calculation Case Result

-High School Quiz: 17/20 questions correct 85% (B grade)
+High school quiz: 17 out of 20 questions correct 85% (B grade)

-Midterm Exam: 135/150 points earned 90% (A- grade)
+Midterm exam: 135 out of 150 points earned 90% (A- grade)

-Short Quiz: 11 out of 15 correct 73.3% (C grade)
+Short quiz: 11 out of 15 correct 73.3% (C grade)

-How to Use the Test Grade Calculator?
+How to Use the Test Grade Calculator

-The Science of Academic Grading Scales
+The Mathematics of Academic Grading

 Useful Tips 💡